 Why Turnstile at Coachella Matters

-Hardcore punk at Coachella has always been a negotiation — the genre's intensity versus the festival's curation, the pit versus the sponsored lounge.
+Hardcore punk at Coachella has always been a negotiation, the genre's intensity versus the festival's curation, the pit versus the sponsored lounge.
 Turnstile doesn't negotiate.
 They showed up as exactly what they are: a band that has won Grammys, sold out arenas, and still plays like every show is in a Baltimore basement.
-The Never Enough album cuts sounded enormous in the open desert air, and the older material — "Mystery," "Holiday" — proved that the catalog is deeper than most rock bands achieve in twice the career.
+The Never Enough album cuts sounded enormous in the open desert air, and the older material, "Mystery," "Holiday," proved that the catalog is deeper than most rock bands achieve in twice the career.

 Friday night belonged to a lot of artists.
 But at 8:05 PM, in the golden hour before the sun fully set, Turnstile owned the Outdoor Theatre in a way that felt permanent.
+Shows become permanent when what happens inside them exceeds what the show was supposed to be.
+What they delivered was a demonstration of what live music is capable of when the people performing it have nothing left to protect.

 Follow Turnstile on Instagram: @turnstilehc